-Employee Training on Security and Confidentiality Requirements it and how you are going to train your employees.
+Employee Training on Security and Confidentiality Requirements www.edocmagazine.com july/august 2008 39 it and how you are going to train your employees.
 There must be written policies, documented procedures, and validated testing to ensure complete compliance of security and information protection standards.
 You should ask to see the outsourcing provider's employee handbook and the training policies and procedures on confidentiality and information protection.